TrinhLab/ModCell2/README.rst

 Requierements
 -------------

+- Matlab (>=2016a) together with the Global Optimization Toolbox and Parallel Computing Toolbox.

 - The Cobratoolbox_ must be properly installed.

 - Optimization solver:
     - GLPK: This is the best option for solving LPs.
 It should be working once you installed Cobratoolbox_.
-    - linprog_ (optional): This solver is included in Matlab optimization toolbox and suported by ModCell, but not recomended.
+    - linprog_ (optional): This solver is included in the Matlab Optimization Toolbox and suported by ModCell but not recomended.
     - Gurobi_ (optional): Free licensces are available for academia.
 This may only be required for analysis methods solving quadratic programming (QP) problems.
     - Other (optional): Solvers can be easily added by modifying the method *calc_basic_objectives.m*